 NHS Boards report to us all ward and bay closures due to norovirus including number of patients and staff affected and length of outbreak.
 These figures are added to an ongoing dashboard where you can see figures by board and date.

-NHS Health Scotland Norovirus 2018 Campaign
+NHS Health Scotland norovirus 2019 campaign

-For this year’s norovirus seasonal awareness campaign, Health Scotland have developed some resources for organisations and individuals to help them spread the message.
+For this year’s norovirus seasonal awareness campaign, Health Scotland have developed resources for organisations and individuals to help them spread the message.

 This toolkit provides: